 Additionally, you can use the practice tests in your book to get a sense of where you need the most help.
 This kind of identification will allow you to make the most of a class or a tutor, potentially requiring fewer sessions.
 You can also form a study group with some of your friends to limit your need for classes and tutors as well.

 Make sure to also prepare as thoroughly as possible before taking a test.
 The better you do the first time around, you’ll reduce the chances of needing to take a test again.

 College tours and interviews

 While a university tour or interview may not cost much unto itself, travel can cost a lot.
 Therefore, you can reduce the cost of visiting schools through smart travel tips.
 If you can, add as many schools into one trip as possible, and travel with others if you’re driving to form a carpool.
 You can also save on lodging by splitting a hotel room, or finding a room share.
 Staying with current students at a university may even be an option if you know any.
 This will save you a sum of money and give you a more hands-on understanding of the university experience.

-Additionally, you may only want to visit schools that you’re likely to attend and are likely to accept you.
+Additionally, as you are budgeting trips for college applications, you may only want to visit certain schools.
+For example, those that you’re likely to attend, and are likely to accept you.
 If you get accepted to a school you didn’t anticipate getting into, you can always visit later.
 This may be particularly useful if a college offers you a hefty scholarship, giving you a little extra money to take the trip.

 Although college applications themselves come with necessary fees, that doesn’t mean you can’t limit the cost here either.
 Applying through the Common App saves you from submitting separate application fees.
 Make sure to also give yourself plenty of time to turn in an application, especially if you need to mail any materials, so that you don’t have to pay extra for express shipping.